-Lastly, it is important to recognize that youth can also be victimized by violence as a result of bullying or other destructive relationships.
+Lastly, it is important to recognize that youth can also be victimized by violence as a result of bullying or other destructive relationships that are not related to gangs.
 For instance, domestic violence is not limited to just the individuals in relationships; it can also involve real or potential rivals, friends, or family members of youth in relationships.
 Thus the support and programs offered by MPD do not just focus on gang conflict and violent crime.
 Mediation services are available for any interpersonal conflict.
-In addition to Advanced Youth Training, the SROs participate in training on issues related to youth dating violence, as well as working with youth who may witness domestic violence in the home.
-Most SROs have also been trained and certified by the Department of Health in conjunction with MPD's Metropolitan Police Academy as Crisis Intervention Officers.
+Most SROs have also been trained and certified by the Department of Behavioral Health as Crisis Intervention Officers to recognize individuals facing mental health and substance use disorder issues, and deescalate incidents.